ptdos/Book-Management-System/README.md

 Requirements:

--Add new books to the library.
+- Add new books to the library.

--View all books and their details.
+- View all books and their details.

--Edit  books.
+- Edit  books.

--Delete books
+- Delete books

--Django Admin Pannel Customization
+- Django Admin Pannel Customization